Governing Board Members

 Nancy Backus, Auburn’s first female mayor since its 1891 incorporation, began her mayoral term in 2014.
 Prior, she spent a decade as an Auburn city councilmember and 25 years as a financial manager at Boeing.
 Read more about Mayor Backus.

-City of Redmond, Representing Sound Cities Association
+City of Issaquah, Representing Sound Cities Association

 City of Renton Council President Ed Prince

-Council President Ed Prince
+Councilmember Ed Prince

 City of Renton, Representing Sound Cities Association